#GreekExplorer - the beaches of Greece

-Initially I had the intention to "bomb”With many photos, starting from the idea that they make as many as a thousand words.
-But it's good to tell a bit about the places visited and I'll start with the beaches visited.
-The summer season has started, and most of us are already thinking about those hot days that we will spend on the coast, swimming in the water, in Romania or abroad.
+Initially I intended to "bomb”With many photos, starting from the idea that they make a thousand words.
+But it's good to tell something about the places I visited and I'll start with the beaches I visited.
+The summer season has begun, and most of us are already thinking about those hot days we will spend on the seaside, splashing in the water, in Romania or abroad.

 During the 18-25 April, I was a small #greekexplorer and traveled to the islands of Corfu, Evia and Skiathos, but also to the mainland of Greece.
 I had the opportunity to discover as many cultures and beaches as I visited.
 For me it was the first trip to the land of the ancient gods and I was surprised to see how each island is unique in its own way, as well as the different territories of Greece.

 Tramp Travel, the partner agency of the "#GreekExplorer," has the slogan "quality low cost holidays".
-So our trip to Greece included the routes and options that this agency sells.
-The rates are really low cost, but often the perception of the tariffs is subjective.
-But what you can find is quality.
+So our walk in Greece included the routes and options that this agency sells.
+Tariffs are really low cost, but often the perception of tariffs is subjective.
+But what you can discover is quality.
 This is how I had the opportunity to see authentic Greece, with simple people, to discover beautiful places and landscapes that conquer you on the spot.

 Greece has the longest coastline in the Mediterranean basin and the 11 in length in the world, with 13.676 km long, also having a large number of islands (approximately 1.400, of which 227 are inhabited).
 So you have nowhere to sit and sunbathe.
 We arrived on 3 islands: Corfu, Evia and Skiathos, and below you have pictures of the beaches visited.
 I haven't seen the beach in Paralia Katerini, but it's sandy :).